 How to plant tulips:

-Tulip bulbs should be buried 6 to 8 inches below the soil line, pointed end up, spaced 4 to 6 inches apart.
+Bury the bulbs 6 to 8 inches deep, pointed end up, spaced 4 to 6 inches apart.
 To ensure that bulbs planted together will bloom at the same time, make sure they are planted at exactly the same depth.

-Because tulip bulbs are primed and ready when the bulb is planted and then whisked away after the show is over, soil isn’t a major issue.
+Because they are primed and ready when planted and then whisked away when they are done, soil isn’t a major issue.
 But given their druthers, tulips prefer a sandy loam soil and excellent drainage, and detest being sunk in soggy beds.

 Water when planted, but don’t water again until foliage appears.
 Bulbs don’t like wet feet.